 When it comes to marketing your product today, you need an education first approach to reach your consumers.
 While a content marketing strategy covers the aspect of nurturing your audience to the point of conversion, content optimization is what ensures your content is consumed in the right manner.

 Content optimization doesn’t only mean SEO optimization.
 There’s a slight difference between them.
-Search Engine Optimization means making the content search engine friendly while –
+Search Engine Optimization means making the content search engine friendly while content optimization is all about making it easy to read and act on at any point in the piece.

 What is content optimization?